 Devolution

-The CCA will become the Mayoral Combined County Authority (MCCA) in May 2028, when elections will be held for a Mayor of Hampshire and the Solent.
+The HSCCA will become the Mayoral Combined County Authority (MCCA) in May 2028, when elections will be held for a Mayor of Hampshire and the Solent.
 Previously, the Mayoral elections were due to be held in May 2026, however the government has pushed this back to May 2028 to align with Local Government Reorganisation (LGR).

 FAQs